shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

    * The user can select a single sample type to analyze or select all sample types
 2. Feature selection allows the user to observe a specified feature from the feature columns annoated in the meta data parameter file.
    * The user has the option to select all features
-4. Feature condition selection is related to Feature selection, where the Feature Condition options are updated based on the unique values of the Feature chosen.
+3. Feature condition selection is related to Feature selection, where the Feature Condition options are updated based on the unique values of the Feature chosen.
    * If user selects all features, this eliminates the Feature Condition selection option
-5. The user has a scoring method option based on the `gsva()` function perfomed
+4. The user has a scoring method option based on the `gsva()` function perfomed
    * ssGSEA, GSVA, plage, or zscore
-6. The gene set of interest is selected through the selection table.
+5. The gene set of interest is selected through the selection table.
    * The user may select a specific gene of interest or upload their own gene set file
+6. The genes within the gene set that is chosen can be viewed by checking the box

 ### Survival Parameters